salkuadrat/lucifer/README.md

 ## Static Files

-It's common to have images, css, and javascripts in a public folder, and expose them.
+It's common to have images, css, and javascripts in a public folder.

-You can do it by using `static()` middleware.
+You may expose them by using `static()` middleware.

 ```dart
 final app = App();